SovereignCloudStack/k8s-cluster-api-provider/README.md

 and then serve as an API endpoint to that user's k8s capi needs.
 Ideally with some dashboard or GUI that would shield less experienced users from all the YAML.

+Once we have the gitops style cluster control working, the self-service model will become more convenient to use.

 ## Preparations

 * Terraform must be installed (<https://learn.hashicorp.com/tutorials/terraform/install-cli>).